poornaprajays/Azure-devops-backend-main-Employability.life/README.md

 # Nest.js Backend

-This is a simple Nest.js backend application that provides a 'hello world' message.
+This is a simple Nest.js backend application that provides a 'Hey Azure here' message.

 ## Getting Started